rwieruch/why-frameworks-matter/README.md

 # Why Frameworks Matter

 The repository features different libraries/frameworks which solve the same problem: Search stories from [Hacker News](https://hn.algolia.com/api) and show the result in a list in a browser.
 It should showcase how the same thing can be achieved with different solutions.
 But most important it should show why we don't build large applications with vanilla JavaScript anymore.
-Read more about it: [Why Frameworks Matter](https://www.robinwieruch.de/why-frameworks-matter/)
+Read more about it: **WIP** [Why Frameworks Matter](https://www.robinwieruch.de/why-frameworks-matter/)

 ## Features